StayGoldCrypto/TREAL/P1/README.md

    - Officially launch the Simple Wallet DApp.
    - Continue building and supporting the community.
    - Plan for future updates and feature enhancements.

+This roadmap could be extended in time about 100% more preventing project deviations

 ## Installation